 Dr. George Rix is a Senior Lecturer in Clinical Sciences responsible for the development, delivery and assessment of clinical neurology in the undergraduate chiropractic curriculum.

-George Rix qualified as a Chiropractor in 1994 from the AECC University College.
+Dr. George Rix qualified as a Chiropractor in 1994 from the AECC University College.
 He graduated with prizes for ‘best academic performance’ (Valedictorian), ‘best clinical performance’ and ‘best project’.
-In 2009, he gained his PhD from the University of Southampton in the area of functional assessment of the cervical spine looking in particular at an aspect sensorimotor dysfunction (head/neck movement and positional awareness).
+In 2009, George gained his PhD from the University of Southampton in the area of functional assessment of the cervical spine looking in particular at an aspect sensorimotor dysfunction (head/neck movement and positional awareness).
 Over his time at the AECC University College, he has developed considerable experience in teaching clinical sciences with his teaching focus primarily in the area of clinical neurosciences and clinical supervision and teaching within the AECC University College Chiropractic Clinic.
 His particular academic and research interests include clinical neuroscience related to cervical spine disorders and the evaluation and reporting of clinical test characteristics.
 He was a co-opted member in the National Institute for Health and Care Excellence (NICE) guideline development for the now named ‘Headache in over 12s; diagnosis and management’ (CG150) published in 2012.

 - BSc (Chiropractic)

 - Fellow of the Higher Education Academy

 - Fellow of the Royal College of Chiropractors